isomerpages/isomerpages-govtech/pages/singapore-digital-government-journey.md

 [Singapore’s Digital Government Story EP4: Connecting with the World](https://youtu.be/1PD0_WLbFeM){:target="\_blank"}

 In this concluding episode, the spotlight is on how GovTech engages with the global community through forums like the Digital Government Exchange and by working with international agencies like the World Bank.
-Cheow Hoe also shares more about how GovTech reaches out to the tech communities in the public, private and people sectors through STACK-X Meetups.
+Cheow Hoe also shares more about how GovTech reaches out to tech communities in the public, private and people sectors.

 ## Digital Government Efforts